jonathashenrique7/jonathashenrique7/README.md

 ### Hi there 👋 ####

 -  💰 I’m currently working on a personal web app.
--  📚 I’m looking for help with Julia programming language.
+-  📚 I’m looking for help with Cypher programming language.
 -  🌎 Be welcome friends!!!!!!!

 <br />